atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

 Pre-recorded synchronized multimedia

 ### Tests for SC 1.2.2
 1. Enable captions through multimedia player functions and play the media.
+If a separate media file with captions is provided, test that one.
 2. Check that captions are accurate and include all dialogue and important sounds.
     1. Listen to the audio of the entire synchronized media.
     2. Compare the audio to the captions for accuracy and equivalence.